 Mobilising our community energy to harvest the sun!

-Healesville CoRE is about to become a new community group in our town.
-The formation of Healesville CoRE is being supported by a group of community volunteers acting as a Steering Group, passionate about community engagement, solar energy, reducing energy consumption and supporting everyone in the community to access clean renewable energy – at the lowest price possible.
+Healesville Community Renewable Energy Inc (CoRE) is a community group in our town.
+The formation of Healesville CoRE was supported by a group of community volunteers acting as a Steering Group, passionate about community engagement, solar energy, reducing energy consumption and supporting everyone in the community to access clean renewable energy – at the lowest price possible.
 It is much cheaper than you might think!

-We need volunteers from our community to work for Healesville CoRE.
+We continue to need volunteers from our community to contribute their time to Healesville CoRE.
 We need a wide range of people of different ages, genders and backgrounds as well as different skills.
 Can you offer administrative, technical &/or professional skills, to help us succeed?
 Will you join us?

 What is Community Energy?